-The prize is awarded to final year student who has attained the highest mark in the Marketing Module (MGT1013) in Queen's Management School.
+The prize will be given to the student who, in the judgement of the Board of Examiners, has attained the highest mark in the Marketing Module (MGT1013) in Queen's Management School.

 The award can be made in conjunction with another award.
 If there is a tie the award can be split between candidates.